-After AUTOGEN is complete, the system shuts down and may automatically reboot.
+3 After AUTOGEN is complete, the system shuts down and may automatically reboot (if your system is set up to do so).
 If the system does not automatically reboot, reboot it manually.
+For more information on booting your system, see the installation and operations guide for you VAX computer.
+Standalone Upgrade 7.7 Upgrade Phase 6